Day 1: Wednesday October 15th, 2025

 Paris, France

-Patrice NAVARO
+Patrice NAVARRO

 Clifford Chance